umeshtar/django_react/README.md

 # django_react
-Web Application using Django and React
+Customized Web Application using Django and React